How to Write a Notice to Move Out Letter [+ FREE Template]

 A notice to vacate letter is the best way to notify a tenant that you don’t want to go through a lease renewal, and that you would like them to move out.

 Why?
-Because a written letter covers you legally and provides the tenant with physical instructions.
+Because a written letter legally protects you and provides the tenant with physical instructions.
 If you were to provide only verbal notice to your tenant, this might not hold up in court.
 The tenant may also become confused about when you want them to move and other significant details.

 You can always speak to your tenant after sending your notice to move out.
 Additionally, this is helpful if they have any questions or concerns.